MicrosoftDocs/well-architected/well-architected/security/overview.md

 In general, the security best practices for application development still apply in the cloud.
 Best practices include:

-- Negotiate the latest, secure `TLS` versions.
+- Negotiate the latest, secure `TLS` versions
 - Protect against `CSRF` and `XSS` attacks
 - Prevent SQL injection attacks